pavankjadda/Spring-Security-Bug-11601/README.md

 # Spring-Security-Bug-11601

 ## How to Run?
-1. Run the application in IDE after changing DB properties.
+1. Run the application in IDE after changing [DB properties](src/main/resources/application.yml)
 2. Insert table data [from resources](src/main/resources/scripts/db.sql) in DB.
 3. Run the following curl command and it will fail with 401 error while it's supposed to execute successfully.
     ```shell